XML RSS

 It's 98 pages of basic information, re-printed from a military training manual.

-For new or experienced technicians working on air conditioning on Guam, our System Evaluation Manual has a cycle diagram, and guidance on how to evaluate pressures and temperatures for air conditioning and refrigeration systems.
+For new or experienced technicians working on air conditioning on Guam, our System Evaluation Manual has cycle diagrams, and guidance on how to evaluate pressures and temperatures for air conditioning and refrigeration systems, including air cooled and water cooled reciprocating chilled water plants.

 You also might want to take a look at our air conditioning and electrical troubleshooting chart, which is 7 pages, re-printed from a military training manual.